frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 more cheerful, more sprightly.
 We bring a joy into the lives of other people around us.
 That\'s charity.

-St. Jerome says in an amusing manner: "Experience shows me that when a donkey is tired it sits down at every corner."
+St. Jerome says in an amusing manner, "Experience shows me that when a donkey is tired it sits down at every corner."

 St. Josemaría in *The Way* says: "To rest is not to do nothing: it is to